persello/CharacteristicKit/Sources/CharacteristicKit/Documentation.docc/Documentation.md

 ## Overview

 ``CharacteristicKit`` allows you to build a model for your BLE peripherals.
-Create a class conforming to ``DeviceModel`` to get started.

 ## Topics